A new Focus on Facts is available:

 More about Focus on Facts:

 Focus on Facts provides brief, thought-provoking information about urban policy issues based on research conducted at the School of Urban Affairs.
 Our purpose is to stimulate additional discussion and debate.
+The series includes a “Map of the Month” as well as other formats.
 Questions or comments about specific topics can be addressed via email to the author(s).
-Questions or comments about the series of publications can be addressed to the Focus on Facts editor, Bob Gleeson, Professor and Albert A. Levin Chair of Urban Studies and Public Service at email@example.com.
+Questions or comments about the series of publications can be addressed to the Focus on Facts editor, Associate Dean Bob Gleeson at email@example.com.